sreenidhithallam/dealership-booking-system/README.md

 **Booking:**
 - Date/Time

-Return proper error if booking isn't possible (exceeds capacity, outside of working hours).
+The app will return proper error if booking isn't possible (exceeds capacity, outside of working hours).

-Booking Retrieval Endpoint:
+#### Booking Retrieval Endpoint:
 Endpoint that would return all the Bookings for a provided Day.

-Extra points:
+#### Extra points:
 Endpoint that would return the bookings for a vehicle VIN.

+#### Assumptions
+1. As the booking is allowed only till 5 PM and every booking is 2 hours long, the last legitimate booking can happen only till 3 PM.
+2. Saturday & Sunday are considered as holidays

 ### Instructions to run